Haasbot Review: Is Haasbot Automated Crypto Trading Bot worth it?

-A possible solution for problems of any crypto trader could be a trading bot.
-Trading bots are computer programs which, as any computer program out there, rely on code and algorithms to operate.
+A possible solution for the problems of any crypto trader could be a cryptocurrencybit trading bot.
+Trading bots are computer programs that, like any computer program out there, rely on code and algorithms to operate.
 These programs are special in the sense that they connect to a cryptocurrency exchange through a user account and perform trades for the user.
 A trading bot usually utilizes basic and popular trading indicators and signals (like moving averages or indices) to trade.

 HaasOnline Trade Server software was created in 2014.
 Its Haasbot trade bot feature has since been updated twice.
 Haasbot is currently undertaking another revision and a 4.0 upgrade is expected to be released in 2019.
 Some reviews suggest that the product does have some flaws (lacking access to some exchanges touted the most) but the devs were quick to respond and promise fixes and further integrations.